AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 ```

-Lastly we can create a zoom function and bind it to the scroll wheel.
+**Zoom**

-First we create a callback function called void scroll call back.
-This is what it looks like:
+As a little extra to the camera system we'll also implement a zooming interface.
+The Field of View or FOV largely defines how much we can see of the scene.
+When the field of view becomes smaller, the scene's projected space gets smaller.
+This smaller space is projected over the same Normalized Device Coordinates (coordinates in range of -1.0 to 1.0) giving the illusion of zooming in.
+To zoom in, we're going to use the mouse's scroll wheel.
+Similar to mouse movement and keyboard input, we have a callback function for mouse scrolling.

 ```
 void scroll_callback(GLFWwindow* window, double xoffset, double yoffset)